 One difference that is consistent with my expectations is that, relative to Berners, SJWs are more likely to use general moralistic language outside of the five primary moral foundations.
-I find this quite interesting because I have often noted that one defining characteristic of SJWism is what seems to be a particularly unconstrained linguistic instrumentalism, i.e., moralistic terms are deployed in wildly diverse and inconsistent ways to advance essentially non-moral interests of the speaker.
+I find this quite interesting because I have often noted that one defining characteristic of what is SJW is what seems to be a particularly unconstrained linguistic instrumentalism, i.e., concepts of moral justice are deployed in wildly diverse and inconsistent ways to advance essentially non-moral interests of the speaker.
 I have written extensively on how modern instrumental rationality short-circuits the possibility of radical social change.
 I have therefore thought for some time that perhaps SJWs are like the vanguard of a new, shamelessly instrumental version of the left-wing tradition: whereas normal people deploy language in self-serving ways to rationalize their moral intutions, and leftists generally deploy language that reflects their greater concern for Harm relative to conservatives, perhaps SJWism follows from the realization that moralism is a useful tool with or without any felt moral intuitions.
-This would be consistent with the finding here that SJWs are relatively more likely to use moralistic language outside of the five moral tastebuds Haidt and colleagues have found to be primary across cultures.
+This would be consistent with the finding here that SJWs are relatively more likely to use moralistic language outside of the five moral tastebuds Jonathan Haidt and colleagues have found to be primary across cultures.
 It would also be consistent with my writings on the detrimental pervasiveness of instrumentalism in left-wing activism.
 SJWism: left-wing moralism without foundations?

 SJWs are somewhat less likely to invoke Authority and Loyalty, relative to Berners.
 Again we should be careful not to over-interpret what are quite small differences, but we can still reflect on possible interpretations–especially if the few small differences seem to make sense together.
 The lower degree of Authority emphasis is interesting because it speaks against the common description of the politically correct, SJW left as “authoritarian.”
 The lower degree of Loyalty emphasis is interesting because it speaks against SJWism as an esoteric, cult-like sect–a perception outsiders sometimes have, given the highly idiosyncratic, specialist vocabulary associated with SJWism (“intersectionality,” “safe spaces,” etc.) There are no noticeable differences on Purity or Fairness.